aiven/devportal/docs/products/kafka/howto/connect-with-java.rst

 Pre-requisites
 ---------------
-Add a dependency for `kafka-clients <https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients>`_ into your Java project.
+Add a dependency for `the client <https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients>`_ into your Java project.

 Go to the *Overview* page of your Aiven for Apache Kafka service.